jaguardado123/flutter_hw_1/README.md

 # HW 1: Intro to

 You will be modifying the code snippets provided for each question to match the expected output.

-You can run your code online using Dart Pad
-Compile your answers into a document and submit via Blackboard.
+Write the code for each question in their designated file in the `/lib` directory.

 ## 1. Data Types

-### Dart Built In Types
+### Dart Built In Types Docs

 ```cpp
 void main() {